§ 6 Composition of the Foundation Council

 6.4 After having received notification from the Board of Directors, the nominating institutions under §6.2 and §6.3 must nominate a suitable candidate within a 6 weeks deadline.

-6.5 In addition, the Board of Directors, with the approval of the Supervisory Authority, may nominate and appoint further members of the Foundation Council.
-Appointment of the members is effective if not opposed within three weeks.
+6.5 In addition, the Board of Directors may nominate and appoint further members of the Foundation Council.

 6.6 The formal appointment of a member of the Foundation Council is carried out by the Board of Directors.
 It is effective when the declaration of acceptance of the appointee is received by the Board of Directors.